scalp42/site-iancooper/posts/community-it-services.md

 I didn't want a flashy, extravagant web site.
 Rather, I wanted to put together a simple, straightforward page where potential clients can see what I do and easily get in touch.

 [![screenshot](https://lh5.googleusercontent.com/-kjJ_rPnewgc/UOIOcrWzEfI/AAAAAAAAGcc/18Ep2LxNH4E/w819-h790-n-k/0e392405f0456fd21d2383cd24160f62f198726d3c.png#stretch-me)](http://www.communityits.com/)

+I'd like your feedback.
+Am I going about this the right way?
+[Email me your thoughts.](#email).